BankwayGroup/dev/README.md

 # Developer Portfolio

-#### Are you struggling to create a professional portfolio website?
-Look no further!
-You can use the Developer Portfolio template and create your very own personalized portfolio today!
-My website is designed to be user-friendly and easily customizable, making it perfect for both developers and freelancers.
+#### If you're finding it tough to create a professional portfolio website, you're not alone—I’ve got the perfect solution for you!
+With my Developer Portfolio template, you can easily build a personalized portfolio that truly reflects your style and work.
+It's designed to be simple to use and fully customizable, making it ideal for both developers and freelancers.
+Let’s get your portfolio up and running today!
 ---

 # Demo :movie_camera: